ovictorpinto/pollmanager/README.md

 The project use a common MVC pattern, separating views (resorces/templates), controllers, models and i like to use business classes to manager business rules.
 Its ease to create test for each rule and can be reused if necessary.
 And two more packages: exception and helper, their names are auto explainable

-In business classes, i put some comments where can be added some rules if are requisited by the 'client'
+In business classes, i put some comments where can be added some rules if are requested by the 'client'

 # Build